bregeabe/NMU-antibiotics-2024/antibiotic-report.md

 ## Queries

-- **Q1** View Patient Information - this will retrieve information about the patient.
+- **Q1** View Patient Information, Parameters: patientId OR name and dateOfBirth - this will retrieve information about the patient.
 For example, name, date of birth, gender, etc., any information about just the patient.
-Parameters: patientId

-- **Q2** View Specimen Information - this will retrieve information about the specimen.
-Things like the specimen name, specimen ID, etc. Parameters: specimenId
+- **Q2** View Specimen Information (can be barcode scan), Parameters: specimenId - this will retrieve information about the specimen.
+Things like the specimen name, specimen ID, etc.

+- **Q3** View all Patients - Show all patients in the system.

+- **Q4** View all Specimen tied to Patient - Show all specimen tied to the patient.

 ## Events